 Authors Note: It’s very difficult to photograph the various stages of the headliner project.
 The text of this article works hard to make up for the lack of great ceiling photos and subsequently is very long.
 This is Part 1 of two.

-Look for Part 2 in an upcoming Piper Owner newsletter or read it now in the August 2020 issue of PIPERS.
+Read Part 2 or find it in the August 2020 issue of PIPERS.

 Since my 1977 Turbo Arrow III was in really great shape when I got it, the restoration and customization projects have been relatively minor.
 However, as you no doubt know, simple is not the same as cheap.
 My own man-hours are free but man-hours from a mechanic at $100 an hour add up.

 The first thing I did was to make a couple of changes to a really great panel.
 The previous owner removed the entire panel and vacuum system and put in one made out of carbon fiber with an Aspen EFD1000 Pro primary flight display, JP Instruments 830 engine monitor, Garmin 650 GPS, Garmin 345 transponder, L-3 standby attitude indicator, and an S-TEC 55X autopilot.
 Frankly,

 it doesn’t come much better than that.
 However, in my prior plane, a Seneca, I replaced my much-loved and well-used Garmin 530 with an Avidyne 540 FMS.
 While there’s nothing wrong with the Garmin 650, I was used to a larger screen and Avidyne buttons.
 I also swapped out the old mechanical clock with a new, high-tech SC-5 Super Clock from Electronic Instruments.
 I’ve had these clocks in my last half-dozen planes and I love them.